bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 ### Website design checklist

-It’s all too easy to miss (or break) something during the many back-and-forths, client feedback sessions, and other design iterations you go through.
-That’s why we created the design checklist below will help you go back and check for any design mistakes.
+It's all too easy to miss (or break) something during the many back-and-forths, client feedback sessions, and other design iterations you go through.
+That's why we created the design checklist below will help you go back and check for any design mistakes.

 To start, be sure to check your: